Channel Tunnel: International passenger

-In October 2025 the UK Office of Rail and Road announced that they had selected Eurostar's sole competitor for in-Tunnel service to be Virgin Trains Europe, in conjunction with their assessment of capacity at Eurostar's maintenance center.
+In October 2025 the UK Office of Rail and Road announced that they had selected Eurostar's sole competitor for in-Tunnel service to be Virgin Trains Europe, in conjunction with their assessment of capacity at Eurostar's maintenance centre.

 Service locomotives

 Diesel locomotives for rescue and shunting work are Eurotunnel Class 0001 and Eurotunnel Class 0031.

 Operation

 Usage and services

 The British terminal at Cheriton in west Folkestone, looking south.
 The terminal services shuttle trains that carry vehicles, and is linked to the M20 motorway.
 The English Channel is in the background.

 Transport services offered by the tunnel are as follows: